Our Lady of Warraq: Apparition

 The first person who saw the alleged apparition of Mary was reportedly an Egyptian Muslim neighbour, who was sitting at his coffee shop nearby, when he apparently saw a strong light coming from the Coptic Christian place of worship.
 He and others are said to have observed the light condense into a female form.
+However, unlike the Copts, majority of Muslims were not convinced, and other early witnesses who lived in the area claimed to have only seen lights and flashes, but not the Virgin Mary.

 Mary supposedly appeared above the middle dome of the church.
 The reported apparition is then said to have moved between the domes and on to the top of the church gate between its two twin towers in front of the central church building.
-Many local residents reported seeing the alleged apparition of Mary.

-A representative of the Coptic Orthodox Church of Alexandria has approved the apparitions.
+A large number of local residents reported seeing the alleged apparition of Mary.
+A representative of the Coptic Orthodox Church of Alexandria had approved the apparitions in early 2010.

 Press coverage

 This event was widely covered by Egyptian newspapers, Arabic TV channels and by the international press.